lamg/pmproxy/README.md

 There are several important parts of this program:

-- Incoming connection handling (pmproxy.go and the files implementing the types and procedures used there).
+- Incoming connection handling (connector.go and the files implementing the types and procedures used there).
-	- (TODO be more specific here) connector.go
 	- Quota is separated from consumption manager, because is a static resource that can be asociated to a matcher.
 The administrator has to ensure of associate quota and consumption manager using the same predicate, if he wants them to be associated.
 - Connection handling configuration while running or booting.
-	- det_manager.go
+	- state_manager.go loads and persists the state of the program

 ## PMProxy deployment